-Khayelitsha is one of the largest townships in South Africa with a population of approximately 450,000.
-It is located approximately 20 km from Cape Town on the Cape Flats (a large flat sandy area at or near sea level).
-There are approximately 43,000 serviced sites with both internal water supply and water borne sewage while a further 27,000 lowcost housing units are supplied from communal standpipes.
+Khayelitsha is one of the largest townships in South Africa and is located approximately 20 km from Cape Town on the Cape Flats (a large flat sandy area at or near sea level).
+There are approximately 43 000 serviced sites with both internal water supply and water borne sewage while there are a further 27 000 low-cost housing units which are supplied from communal standpipes supporting a population of approximately 450 000.

-At the beginning of 2000 the water supplied was almost 22 million m3/a..
-The Minimum Night Flow (MNF) was measured to be in excess of 1,600 m3/hr.so the level of leakage was estimated to be almost three-quarters of the water supplied to the area
+At the beginning of the new millennium, the water supplied to Khayelitsha was measured to be almost 22 million m3/a.
+The level of leakage was estimated from the night-time water use to be almost three-quarters of the water supplied to the area.
+The Minimum Night Flow (MNF) was measured to be in excess of 1 600 m3/hr which is sufficient to fill an Olympic sized swimming pool every hour.

 The main source of the leakage was identified as the household plumbing fittings which have been badly damaged through constant exposure to a relatively high pressure of 80m.
+Such leakage results in very high water consumption in most properties and high levels of non-payment since the customers cannot afford to pay for new taps and toilet fittings let alone the high water bills.